 I was and still am a mushroom lover!
 Growing up, every fall me and my mom used to go mushroom picking.
 It was fun!!!
 Never know how many you will find and once you find one, usually there is more around it.
 They grow in bunches.:) Kind of like winning a lottery…mushroom lottery.

 There were so many different kinds of mushrooms and they smelled and tasted amazing!
-My love for this Healthy Crock Pot White Bean Mushroom Soup Recipe comes from childhood.
+My love for this Bean and Mushroom Soup comes from childhood.

 2. What are your favourite leftover meals?